PayalPatel03/javascript/slider-project/readme.md

 ## Overview
 This project is a simple image slider that allows users to navigate through images using "Next" and "Prev" buttons.
 The slider automatically displays images one at a time with a fade effect.

+## Live Demo
+You can view the live version of the slider here: [Live Slider](https://shiny-rabanadas-d122d5.netlify.app/)

 ## Project Structure
 The project consists of three main files:
 1. **index.html** - The HTML structure of the slider.